AEADataEditor/aea-de-guidance/sample-language-report.md

 > [SUGGESTED] We strongly suggest using  data load statement instead of manual instructions to load data

-> [STRONGLY SUGGESTED] Please set a random seed to allow for pseudo-random results to be exactly reproduced.
+> [REQUIRED] Please set a random seed to allow for pseudo-random results to be exactly reproduced.

 ## Results